Updated 6 February 2011***Be sure you ask at immigrations about your visa as rules and fees seem to change often. ***

 To see if you need to apply for a tourist visa beforehand, check with the Peruvian embassy or consulate in your country.
 Here are some recent discussions about the new visa changes as well as border hopping.
 Border Hopping, 6 month visa, proof of border hopping for a couple of years.

 If you need a visa in order to enter Peru, you may be asked to show an onward ticket.
 Any ticket, whether it be bus or air will do.
 You could also buy an MCO (Miscellaneous Charge Order) from the IATA (International Air Transport Association) which will allow you to fly on any IATA airline with seats available or give you a refund.
 See Customer Services for more details.
-There's been some discussion about entering on a one-way ticket.
-In theory, you need a round trip if you enter on a tourist visa.
-Sometimes they require you to buy a return ticket at the airport, then you simply refund it.
-Or you might be asked to show proof of funds.
-Here are some recent discussions about onward tickets: Discussion 1, Discussion 2, Discussion 3

 Replacement TAM

-You can find information in Spanish on the DIGEMIN site.
-It's called "duplicado de la tarjeta de migracion andina".
+You can find information in Spanish on the Migraciones site.
+It's called "duplicado de la Tarjeta de Migracion Andina".
 If you lose your TAM (Tarjeta de Migracion Andina), the little white paper that they give you when you enter Peru, you will have to get a new one before you leave.
 The process is relatively easy.
 You can go to the nearest immigration office with the following three items.
-The whole process should only take between one and three days depending on what city you do it from.
+Here's a list of offices in Lima.
+The main immigration office is located in Brena in Lima.
+However, there are other smaller immigration offices around Peru.The whole process should only take between one and three days depending on what city you do it from.
+Here's what you'll need.

-● Your original passport and copy of the Peruvian stamp/visa.
+- Your original passport and copy of the Peruvian stamp / visa.

 I came the last day of February and will be leaving on April 29 for Buenos Aires.
 I can not seem to find my 90 day immigration paper.
 I am wondering if this is going to be a problem when I leave, and if so, where do I go within the next four weeks to get this cleared up?